Lines in affine simlicial toric varieties: Introduction

-\bthm Let $Y$ be an affine simplicial toric variety smooth in codimension 2 such that $\dim Y \geq 4$ and $\varphi : \cC_1 \to \cC_2$ be an isomorphism of $k$-infinitesimal neighborhoods of two smooth polynomial curves contained in $Y_{\rm reg}$ such that the Jacobian of $\varphi$ is a nonzero constant.
+\bthm Let $Y$ be an affine simplicial toric variety smooth in codimension 2 such that $\dim Y \geq 4$.
+Let $\varphi : \cC_1 \to \cC_2$ be an isomorphism of $k$th infinitesimal neighborhoods of two smooth polynomial curves contained in $Y_{\rm reg}$ such that the Jacobian of $\varphi$ is a nonzero constant.
 Then $\varphi$ extends to an automorphism of $Y$. \ethm

+The second subject of this paper is related to the theorem of Holme \cite[Theorem 7.4]{Hol} (later rediscovered in \cite{Ka91} and \cite{Sr}).
+It states that if $Z$ is an affine algebraic variety with then $Z$ admits a closed embedding into $\A^n$ (the version of this theorem with a smooth $Z$ appeared originally in \cite[Theorem 2.1]{Swan}).
+Recently Feller and van Santen \cite{FS21} proved that if $X$ is an affine algebraic variety isomorphic to a simple linear algebraic group and $Z$ is smooth, then $Z$ admits a closed embedding into $X$, provided that $\dim X>\ED (Z)=2\dim Z+1$.
+Since affine spaces, simple linear algebraic groups and normal affine toric varieties are examples of flexible varieties it is natural to look for analogues of Holme's theorem in the flexible case.
+In this paper we prove the following.